4GeeksAcademy/css-tutorial-exercises-course/exercises/11-Font-Awesome-Icons/README.md

 But using icons can be frustrating and time-consuming because each icon is an image and working with images is horrible!

-Font-awesome solves the "image" problem by creating a new font- each letter is a different icon and you can now import the whole font into your website and use whatever icon you want.
+Font-awesome solves the "image" problem by creating a new font where each letter is a different icon and you can now import the whole font into your website and use whatever icon you want.

 After linking your website with font-awesome, you can use the following code to insert a specific icon: